 The Live Musical Performance

 Examines the approach to attending live performances of music (large ensembles, chamber ensembles, solo recitals, and other multimedia performances).
-Students attend live performances and discuss music performance by genre to develop critical listening skills.
+Students attend live performances and discuss music performances by genre to develop critical listening skills.

 - Available Online: No